 Make sure you check out the events pages before you come too, Oswestry is ‘Fest Fabulous’ all year and the choice of events means there is something for all the family to enjoy.

-Whether you prefer a gentle stroll around the town, want to amble along some country lanes or challenge yourselves to hike or bike through the hills and valley of the Borderlands, you have come to the right place.
+Oswestry is a Walkers are Welcome town and whether you prefer a gentle stroll around the town, want to amble along some country lanes or challenge yourselves to hike or bike along Offa’s Dyke Path or through the hills and valley of the Borderlands, you have come to the right place.

 Explore Oswestry and the Borderlands – where Shropshire meets Wales